Comparisons / lighting

 • safety

-This comparison focuses on the most commonly used caving models in France: Petzl (DUO RL/DUO S), Stoots (Yeti), Scurion, Armytek, Sofirn, Meandre, Phaeton, and Argolamp.
+This comparison focuses on the most commonly used caving models in France: Petzl (DUO RL/DUO S), Stoots (Yeti), Scurion, Armytek, Sofirn, Meandre, Phaeton, Argolamp, and Zebralight.
 It is built from practical use and field feedback: wet-environment behavior, beam quality in progression, regulation stability, handling comfort, and medium/long-term reliability.
 Each lamp sheet highlights observed strengths (robustness, availability, versatility) and recurring limits from real use (total cost, glove ergonomics, weight, reliability issues on some setups).
 The technical table helps compare the differences that matter for your profile and commitment level, while keeping maintenance and budget constraints visible.

-Intermediate profile (club / progression) Stoots Yeti: balance of weight / beams / regulation.
+Intermediate profile (club / progression) Stoots Yeti.

-Cave-diving profile Phaethon Dual or Argolamp: stated depth + glove-friendly interfaces.
+Cave-diving profile Phaethon Dual or Argolamp 2.0.

-Scoring table (dynamic average)
+Scoring table (dynamic average) Interactive

 Brand / Model